Provence in Spring: Lavender Before the Crowds, Wine Before the Heat, and the Real Reason Those Hilltop Villages Exist

 Phone: +33 4 90 54 32 44

-Named after the Countess of Provence who ruled Les Baux in the 15th century, this restaurant serves refined Provençal cuisine.
-The terrace offers views over the valley, and the olive oil comes from the family's own groves.
+Named after the Countess of Provence who ruled Les Baux in the 15th century.
+Refined Provençal cuisine.
+Terrace with valley views.
+The olive oil comes from the family's own groves.

 L'Oustau de Baumanière